mbilaljunaid/nexusai-erp/docs/README.md

-# NexusAI ERP Documentation
+# NexusAIFirst ERP Documentation

-Welcome to the NexusAI ERP documentation.
+Welcome to the NexusAIFirst ERP documentation.
 This directory contains comprehensive guides and references for using and contributing to the platform.

 ## Documentation Structure